pchinjr/thinking-rocks/README.md

 ```

 3. Navigate to the displayed URL in your web browser to access the Interview Prep Bot.

-Certainly!
-Here's how you can append to the existing README.md to include the process of creating environment secrets in `.streamlit/secrets.toml`:

 ---

 ## Environment Secrets with Streamlit